luiznazari/dynamic-menu/README.md

 # dynamic-menu
-App that provides an REST API to create an dynamic menu.
+App that provides an REST API to create a dynamic menu.
 NodeJS + ExpressJS + Mongoose